How much do you know about 5G roaming?

-As of 2022, Comfone has been providing mobile cellular roaming technology services for 25 years.
-This makes this year our silver jubilee, a so-called quadrans centennial anniversary.
-You will be hearing a lot more about this over the course of the year.
+Comfone has been providing mobile cellular roaming technology services since 1997.
+This makes 2022 our silver jubilee, a so-called quadrans centennial anniversary.

 Today though, we are going to talk about the new generation of mobile cellular technology – 5G.

 Roughly every decade has given us a new generation of cellular technology.
 This decade will be all about the 5th Generation – or 5G as we have come to know it.
 So, what’s all the hype about?